 Tartar is hard and porous, and once it sets in, it can be difficult to remove.
 Unlike plaque, tartar can only be removed by a dentist during a professional cleaning.

 Two types of tartar could form in your mouth: supragingival and subgingival.
 Supragingival tartar has a yellowish tint and is visible above your gum line.
 During a professional cleaning, your dentist will gently scrape off supragingival tartar to remove bacteria from your gum line.

 Subgingival tartar is hidden below your gum line.
-Your dentist will use an explorer, a periodontal probe, or curette to inspect for hidden subgingival tartar.
-If they find subgingival tartar, you may need to undergo scaling and root planing (deep cleaning of your tooth from the root up), or periodontal surgery to remove the hardened bacteria.
+Your dentist will use an explorer, a periodontal probe, or a curette to inspect hidden subgingival tartar.
+If they find subgingival tartar, you may need to undergo scaling and root planing (deep cleaning of your tooth from the root up) or periodontal surgery to remove the hardened bacteria.

 How can I prevent tartar?

 The best way to prevent tartar from forming is to take good care of your teeth each day.
 Your at-home dental hygiene routine can ensure that plaque is removed as soon as possible, keeping tartar at bay and supporting healthier gums and teeth.
 Here are some tips to preventing tartar: